fortinetdev/terraform-provider-fortiflexvm/website/docs/guides/fortiflexvm_token.html.md

   If you download the credentials again, the previous password will become invalid.

-Please refer [FlexVM Administration Guide](https://docs.fortinet.com/product/flex-vm/) for more information about FlexVM.
+Please refer [FortiFlex Administration Guide](https://docs.fortinet.com/product/flex-vm/) for more information about FortiFlex.